cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/ui-transform.md

 | AnchorPoint | The anchor position of UI rectangle.
 | Priority | The priority of UI nodes, sorted in the parent node.
 The order of the Canvas node is not affected by this property.

-### change the size and anchor point through script
+### change the size and anchor point in script.
+Example:

 ```ts
 import { _decorator, Component, Node, UITransform } from 'cc';